Polymorphism in C++ and Rust: type erasure

 The pattern requires some boilerplate: a Concept base class, a templated Model that wraps concrete types, and a unique_ptr to hide the heap allocation.
 These names ("Concept" and "Model") are the standard terminology for this pattern.
 The template constructor accepts any type with the required methods, and type checking happens at template instantiation.

-This is the same technique used internally by std::function and std::any.
+The same technique powers std::function and std::any.

 Rust: first-class trait objects